 - Improving appearance of discolored or otherwise unsightly teeth

 A dental crown gives you an excellent chance of saving your tooth.
-In most cases, Dr. Chau prefers to place a crown before considering tooth extraction or other more invasive procedures.
+In most cases, Dr. Patton prefers to place a crown before considering tooth extraction or other more invasive procedures.

 What is a Dental Crown?

 You may have heard other dentists or patients refer to a dental crown as a cap.
 They mean the same thing.
 It is a piece of ceramic made from porcelain, metal, or a combination of both that covers the portion of your tooth that you can see.
 If you’re concerned about your teeth looking white after receiving a crown, you may want to go with porcelain material.
 It also tends to be the most durable.